SpiNNakerManchester/SpiNNMan/appnotes/5-SCP.md

 The write command is used extensively to download code and data to SpiNNaker cores prior to application execution.

 ## Run Command (`CMD_RUN`)
-The Run command is implemented by all cores.
+The Run command is implemented by all cores not actively running application code.
 It is used to start the core executing code at a specific address.
 This is a very low-level way of starting an application and is not recommended for general use.
 The command and response packets are shown in the diagram below.

 <div style="text-align:center"><img src="img/SCP_RUN.png" alt="CMD_RUN details" height="250"></div>